On a constant curvature statistical manifold: Characterization of constant curvature statistical manifolds

 \subsection{Conjugate symmetries}

-We first define various conjugate symmetries for a statistical manifold. \begin{definition} Let $(M, g, \nabla)$ be a statistical manifold, and let $R$ and $R^*$ denote the curvatures of the connection $\nabla$ and its dual connection $\nabla^*$, respectively.
+We first define various conjugate symmetries for a statistical manifold. \begin{definition} Let $(M, g, \nabla)$ be a statistical manifold, and let $R$ and $R^*$ denote curvatures of the connection $\nabla$ and its dual connection $\nabla^*$, respectively.
 Moreover, let $\Ric$ and $\Ric^*$ denote the Ricci curvatures of $\nabla$ and $\nabla^*$, respectively.
-Then $\nabla$, $R$ or $\Ric$ will be called the \textit{conjugate symmetric} if
+Then $(M, g, \nabla)$ will be respectively called a \textit{self-dual}, a \textit{conjugate symmetric} or a \textit{conjugate Ricci-symmetric} if

-holds, respectively. \end{definition} From now on we always assume that a manifold $M$ is orientable.
-Then we have the following. \begin{lemma} The conjugate symmetry of the connection $\nabla$ $($resp. the curvature $R)$ of a statistical manifold $(M, g, \nabla)$ implies the conjugate symmetry of the curvature $R$ $($resp. the Ricci curvature $\Ric)$.
-Moreover, the conjugate symmetry of $\Ric$ implies that the symmetry of $\Ric$, that is, $\Ric (X, Y) = \Ric (Y, X)$. \end{lemma} \begin{proof} The first statements follow immediately from the definition.
-We now assume the conjugate symmetry of the Ricci curvature.
+holds. \end{definition} Note that notion of ``self-dual'' and ``conjugate symmetric'' had been introduced in \cite{A} and \cite{Lau}, respectively.
+By \eqref{eq:dualnablas}, a self-dual manifold is nothing but $\nabla$ is the Levi-Civita connection of $g$.
+Moreover, by \eqref{eq:C} and \eqref{eq:K2}, the conditions $\nabla = \nabla^*$, $C= 0$ and $K=0$ are mutally equivalent.
+From now on we always assume that a manifold $M$ is orientable.
+Then we have the following. \begin{lemma} The condition $\nabla = \nabla^*$ $($resp. $R = R^*)$ of a statistical manifold $(M, g, \nabla)$ implies $R = R^*$ $($resp. $\Ric = \Ric^*)$.
+Moreover, $\Ric= \Ric^*$ implies $\Ric (X, Y) = \Ric (Y, X)$. \end{lemma} \begin{proof} The first statements follow immediately from the definition.
+We now assume $\Ric = \Ric^*$.
 From the formulas in Lemma \ref{lem:Ric}, we have